 The paradigmatic shift in Heilmann’s career to painting occurred after her relocation to New York City in 1968, having previously been focused on sculpture and ceramics in California.
 While the medium of painting was proclaimed ‘dead’ by contemporary artists and critics, Heilmann undertook a conscious effort to ambush expectations, contradict art historical traditions, and provoke conversation by prioritizing a loose handling of paint and evidence of her hand and process within each work.
-These goals ultimately served not only to advocate for painting as a medium, but also to disrupt prevailing theories of the hard-edge and colour field movements of the 1960s and 70s.
-Heilmann’s masterful treatment of bold colour and the use of a shaped canvas is evident in works such as ‘Chemical Billy’ (2000), where the composition is not determined by the shape of the canvas.
-The boundaries of her works are thus not closed but open, and in dialogue with surrounding space.
-Many of Heilmann’s shaped paintings comprise two canvases, either joined or separated, creating a highly dynamic composition different from standard rectangular works.
-While others also explored this approach to painting, Heilmann distinguished her use of the shaped canvas by abandoning the rigid structure of geometrical abstraction often paired with it, in exchange for a more content driven and spontaneous gesture.
+These goals ultimately served not only to advocate for painting as a medium, but also to disrupt prevailing theories of the hard—edge and color field movements of the 1960s and 70s.

 The emphasis on interaction in her work, whether personal, art historical, or aesthetic, also takes on phenomenological form by way of Heilmann’s furniture works.
 Over the years, the artist has used abstracted chair motifs in her paintings and in 2002 Heilmann began designing and making real chairs.
-Performing a function within the gallery space, each piece of furniture is a three-dimensional painting that weaves the artist’s ideology into the everyday, this exhibition will feature chairs fabricated by the artist including the colourfully woven ‘Clubchair 59’ (2008).
+Performing a function within the gallery space, each piece of furniture is a three-dimensional painting that weaves the artist’s ideology into the everyday.
 Sharing the bright chromatics of her paintings and chairs, a selection of Heilmann’s ceramic cup and saucer sets are also on display, revealing truly sculptural qualities in and amongst the paintings and chairs.